Esperance Hearts in Good Hands

 How can you join the program?

-If you are based in Esperance or outlying areas, have a discussion with your doctor who will refer you into the program.
+If you are based in Esperance or outlying areas, have a discussion with your doctor about being involved in our WiseHealth program.
+If eligible, your GP can provide a referral along with a GP Management Plan.

 What does the program look like?